The highest quality style of fixed-weight (non-adjustable) dumbbells is debatable.

 Here we’re talking most commercial gyms as well as high school, college and university gyms.

-In an environment with dozens or hundreds of members using the gym, you want round-headed dumbbells and the type of rack with saddles to hold each dumbbell.
+In an environment with dozens or hundreds of members using the gym, you want round-headed dumbbells (or at least lots of sides, such as 12-sided) and the type of rack with saddles to hold each dumbbell.

 3 reasons for this: